-Too much protein in the diet can cause C-sections by encouraging baby growth in utero and large birthing weights.
-Just be reasonable and switch the mom to puppy or kitten food the last 2 weeks of gestation when she is out of room and needs more calories per bite.
+Too much protein in the pregnant dog's diet can cause C-sections by encouraging baby growth in utero and large birthing weights.
+Just be reasonable and switch the mom to puppy or kitten food the last two weeks of gestation when she is out of room and needs more calories per bite.

-When you manage females, you have to look at vitamins.
+When you manage female dogs, you have to look at vitamins.
 Vitamins can take females with intermittent heat cycles and get them coming into heat when they naturally should be.
 Plus, prenatal vitamins and iron will give your babies red blood cells to the max.
-Kittens are born with all the RBCs they will have until 6 weeks.
+Kittens are born with all the RBCs they will have until six weeks.
 We want our babies born with fight to live!
-(Read Vitamins for the Breeding Female

 When it comes to C-Sections, you can select and manage for few or none of them.
 When selecting for breed-specific characteristics, choose mothers that have even litter sizes and are easy to handle.
 Good mothers have daughters who are good mothers.
 You will have fewer C-Sections and that is a challenge worth breeding to!